-You will receive an email with a link to retrieve your badge on Badgr.
+Within 30 days of earning your badge, you will receive an email with a link to retrieve your badge on Badgr.
 Badgr will store all of your badges in one place and will allow you to access or share your badges at any time.

 No, CareerPLUS students who are taking only non-credit micro courses or badges will technically not be considered “Clarke students” unless they are admitted to pursue a degree program.
 This means that you will not be given a Clarke email account nor a Clarke student ID card.

 Am I eligible for federal financial aid or scholarships if I take a micro course or pursue a badge?